apizee/ApiRTC-ios/README.md

 ```
 userAgent.startWhiteboard { (error, whiteboardClient) in
-    // the you can use WhiteboardClient to change whiteboard settings, set rendering view etc
+    // then you can use WhiteboardClient to deal with whiteboard settings, set rendering view etc
 }
 ```